Gender dysphoria in children

+The GD diagnosis is controversial in the transgender community as some feel it continues to stigmatize transgender identity.

 Classification

 Children with persistent gender dysphoria are characterized by more extreme gender dysphoria in childhood than children with desisting gender dysphoria.
 Some (but not all) gender variant youth will want or need to transition, which may involve social transition (changing dress, name, pronoun), and, for older youth and adolescents, medical transition (hormone therapy or surgery).

-DSM-5 (2013)
+DSM-5

-In May 2013, the American Psychiatric Association published the DSM-5 update to the Diagnostic and Statistical Manual of Mental Disorders, in which the GIDC diagnosis was removed and replaced with gender dysphoria, for the first time in its own distinct chapter.
-Subtyping by sexual orientation was deleted.
-The diagnosis for children was separated from that for adults.
-The creation of a specific diagnosis for children reflects the lesser ability of children to have insight into what they are experiencing, or ability to express it in the event that they have insight.
+The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) published by the American Psychiatric Association in 2013 introduced a diagnosis of Gender Dysphoria in Children.

-Signs and symptoms, as outlined by the DSM-5, include a marked incongruence between experienced/expressed gender and assigned gender, of at least six months duration, as manifested by at least six of the following (one of which must be criterion A1):
+The main diagnostic criterion is a marked incongruence between experienced/expressed gender and assigned gender, of at least six months duration, as manifested by at least six of the following (one of which must be the first criterion):